 The High Sheriff’s Award Scheme

-Groups can apply for grants of up to £750 which will be awarded to projects that encourage young people to volunteer in their community for the benefit of others.
+Groups can apply for grants which will be awarded to projects that enable young people to gain new skills and confidence, such that they can volunteer in their community for the benefit of others.

 A High Sheriff is appointed by Her Majesty at a meeting of the Privy Council, for one year.
 The Office of High Sheriff is over 1,000 years old and the key elements of the role are supporting those who administer law and order.